 I collect historical documents as a hobby.
-Since 2008, I have donated manuscripts, rare books, archival materials, and collections to Amherst College, Dickinson College, Forest History Society, Harvard Law School, Minnesota Historical Society, Princeton University, and Yale University.
-The Goel collections are described here.
+Since 2008, I have donated manuscripts, rare books, archival materials, and collections to Amherst College, Dickinson College, Forest History Society, Harvard University, Minnesota Historical Society, Princeton University, and Yale University.
+The collections are described here.

 In July 2017, a friend and colleague, Heather Smith MD, was browsing the Slocum estate sale in Newport, Rhode Island.
 She noticed a letter on Yale Library stationery and texted to see if I might be interested in items marked, “John Slocum’s ‘James Joyce’ Collection Correspondence.”
 We spent the next thirty minutes exchanging texts (cell phone calls would not connect!) as she successfully negotiated the purchase from the Slocum estate.